 An equal employment opportunity officer’s job also takes place outside the company’s office as well.
 In many cases, this person will act as a liaison between the company and government organizations to create a smoother experience in equal employment opportunities being provided to applicants and existing employees.
 This officer position is available for both full-time careers in larger companies and limited freelance roles.

 Typical Work Schedule

 Most equal employment opportunity officers work full-time schedules during normal business hours.
 Overtime may be required on occasion but is uncommon, and individuals in these positions are generally off of work for all major holidays.

 Equal employment opportunity officers may work for staffing agencies, or they may by employed by large businesses and corporations in the following industries: government, healthcare, manufacturing, and technology.

-Can I Become an Equal Employment Opportunity Officer?
+How To Become an Equal Employment Opportunity Officer

 Equal Employment Opportunity Officer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.